View Vacancy - Furnishings Officer

 The jobholder must have an adaptable and energetic approach, with a willingness to learn and work flexibly across the whole Corporate Services Team, in areas outside of their core job, to help others at busy times, when there are vacancies and at other times of pressure.
 Portfolios and responsibilities can also be adjusted within the Corporate Services Team so the successful candidate will be one who is flexible and open to change and continuous improvement.
 All staff in the Corporate Services Team pick up ad hoc tasks and new work which may emerge unexpectedly and the jobholder will be expected to be part of this flexible approach and embrace new work enthusiastically.

-Under US State Department requirements, the Mission may only employ, as non-diplomatic staff, persons who are US citizens, US Green Card holders or G visa holders.
-If you hold a visa other than a G visa you are not currently eligible to work at the Mission.
-Please refer to our website for information on exceptions to this policy at www.ukinusa.com.
+Under US State Department requirements, the Mission may only employ, as non-diplomatic staff, persons who are US citizens, US Green Card holders or G or NATO visa holders with EAD cards*.
+If you hold a visa other than an G or NATO visa you are not currently eligible to work at the Mission.
+Please refer to our website for information on exceptions to this policy at www.gov.uk/government/world/usa.
 All candidates will be subject to background checks and security clearance.

 The British Embassy Network offers a strong benefits package.
 This package includes medical, dental, vision, life, long term and short term disability insurance, a 401(k) retirement savings plan, generous vacation and leave time, and an enriching training package.